vaginessa/dns-wiki/CustomScripts.md

 Introduction
 ------------

-Advanced AFWall+ users may wish to define a custom script to be executed by Android Firewall+.
+Advanced AFWall+ users may wish to define a custom script to be executed by AFWall+.

 Once a custom script is defined, it will be automatically executed every time that the AFWall+ rules are applied (inclusive on startup/shutdown if the firewall is enabled).

-To define a custom script, just choose <code>Set custom script</code> from the menu (right corner).
+To define a custom script, just choose <code>Set custom script</code> from the menu (right corner) on the main menu.

 **WARNING**: This functionality should be used only by **experienced users that know what they are doing!** These examples may block your internet connection if not executed with proper care.
 So be careful when applying these settings, especially on remote device 'servers' with an ssh session!